 Take the experiential insight into one's own mortality.
 In its unprecedentedly high degree of explicitness it can probably count as a unique feature of human self-consciousness.
-It is interesting to note how a considerable part of current work in philosophy which also achieves higher academic impact and actually gets attention from a wider audience is at the same time characterised by a vague potential for supporting mortality denial - just think of recent metaphysical discussions relating to property or even substance dualism, of dynamically extended minds "beyond skin and skull", panpsychism and quantum models of consciousness, or (to name an offence committed by the current author) philosophical attempts at supporting interdisciplinary research programmes into out-of-body experiences or virtual re-embodiment in robots and avatars.9
+It is interesting to note how a considerable part of current work in philosophy which also achieves higher academic impact and actually gets attention from a wider audience is at the same time characterised by a vague potential for supporting mortality denial: just think of recent metaphysical discussions relating to property or even substance dualism, of dynamically extended minds "beyond skin and skull", panpsychism and quantum models of consciousness, or (to name an offence committed by the present author) philosophical attempts at supporting interdisciplinary research programmes into out-of-body experiences or virtual re-embodiment in robots and avatars.9

-There may be a deeper problem here: We are systems that have been optimised to procreate as effectively as possible and to sustain their existence for millions of years.
+I think there may be a deeper problem here: we are systems that have been optimised to procreate as effectively as possible and to sustain their existence for millions of years.
 In this process, a large set of cognitive biases have been installed in our self-model.
 Our deepest cognitive bias is "existence bias", which means that we will simply do almost anything to prolong our own existence.
-Sustaining one's existence is the default goal in almost every case of uncertainty,
+Sustaining one's existence is the default goal in almost every case of uncertainty, even if it may violate rationality constraints, simply because it is a biological imperative that has been burned into our nervous systems over millennia.
+From a neuro-computational perspective, we appear as systems constantly and actively trying to maximise the evidence for their own existence, by minimising sensory surprisal (not to be confused with the personal-level state of being surprised).10